wp-plugins/easy-digital-downloads-taxamo-integration/readme.txt

 == Changelog ==

+= 1.4 =
+* Allows tax to fall back should Taxamo returns zero.
+Useful for non EU companies using the system if they have alternate tax defined.
+* Tested with Easy Digital Downloads 2.3.
+* Fixed a VAT error occurred when a user was - for example - buying from a UK shop, with a German VAT number, who is located in France.
+* Impoved Validnation checks on VAT number.

+*Time Taken - 2 hours*

 = 1.3.1 =
 * Uses the EDD Customer IP rather than the IP, stops wrong information being recorded with some orders.